Curveball Spin Direction

 How is curveball spin direction different from screwball spin direction?

-They are mirror images — curveball spin comes from an outward wrist rotation and breaks away from a same-handed hitter, while screwball spin comes from an inward rotation and breaks in on them.
+They are mirror images.
+This means curveball spin comes from a wrist rotation across the body toward the glove side and breaks away from a same-handed hitter.
+At the same time, screwball spin comes from an outward, pinky-leading rotation and breaks in on them.

 Related terms